surdu/surdu.github.io/_posts/2020-02-04-jekyll-git-hook.md

 Next, we'll need to make sure this new branch doesn't contain anything.
 This is especially the case when we don't do this at the inception of the repository and the `gh-pages` will basically inherit the content from the branch we made it from.

-To clean the `gh-branch`, run the following in the terminal:
+To clean the `gh-pages` branch, run the following in the terminal:

 ```bash
 git checkout gh-pages